• Skip to primary navigation

 • Brush or spray one side of the oyster mushroom rounds with olive oil then season with a pinch of sea salt, black pepper and sweet paprika.
 Use your hand to spread the spices all over the top.

 • Add the vegan scallops to the hot skillet seasoned side down.
 You should hear it sizzle nicely when it hits that hot pan.
-Cook for approximately 2 minutes per side until a nice golden brown color is achieved.
+Cook for approximately 2 minutes per side until a nice golden brown color is achieved (stay close by, don't overcook).

 • Meanwhile season the other side with salt, pepper and a tiny pinch of paprika.
 Flip and cook another 2 minutes or so.
 Transfer to a bowl and keep warm.